nicolem/pplusguide/_posts/2015-04-20-quadrant-io-solves-the-frustration-of-economic-data-search-with-algolia.md

 information scattered all over the web,
-[Quadrant][2] is on a mission to **shorten any data search to seconds**. **So that data users can spend less time finding data and more time analysing it.**
+[Quadrant][2] is on a mission to **shorten any data search to seconds**. **So that data users can spend less time finding data and more time analyzing it.**

 To keep this promise, Quadrant provides data users with an intuitive platform that aggregates more than 400,000 indicators from over 1,000 public sources,